wjzhengsh/blockchain/howto/CA_operate.md

 ## Security
 {: #ca-operate-security}

-The CA may be kept offline if only a limited number of certs are issued, for example just peers, Node.js server, client applications, to ensure further security and prevent compromise of CA key materials.
+"If only a limited number of certs are issued (for example, certs of only peers, Node.js server, and client applications are issued), the CA might be kept offline to ensure further security and prevent compromise of CA key materials.
 However, the CA should be online when on-demand issuance of certificates to users is required.
-It is strongly recommended that you secure your CA admin private key with [HSM](https://console.test.cloud.ibm.com/docs/services/blockchain/glossary.html#glossary-hsm) if possible.
+It is strongly recommended that you secure your CA admin private key with [HSM](/docs/services/blockchain/glossary.html#glossary-hsm) if possible.

 ## Troubleshooting
 {: #ca-operate-troubleshooting}